Two Key FMCSA Clearinghouse Requirements for Owner-Operators

-OCTOBER 22, 2019 – Do you drive for your own company?
-Whether you’re the only driver – or you manage a small fleet, you must comply with the FMCSA Clearinghouse to avoid violations and fines of up to $5,833 for each one you may commit.
+Do you drive for your own company?
+Whether you’re the only driver or you manage a small fleet, you must comply with the FMCSA Clearinghouse to avoid violations and fines of up to $5,833 for each one you may commit.

-Look for a C/TPA that is both an expert in DOT drug and alcohol testing and has kept up with the new Clearinghouse regulation.
-If you choose the right provider, they’ll be able to manage all of the Clearinghouse requirements on your behalf, which may multiply fast if you have drivers working for you.
-These include:
+Look for a C/TPA who is both an expert in DOT drug and alcohol testing and has kept up with the latest FMCSA Clearinghouse regulations.
+If you choose the right provider, they’ll be able to manage all of the Clearinghouse requirements on your behalf, which may multiply if you have numerous drivers working for you.
+These requirements include:

 - Reporting drug and alcohol violations to the Clearinghouse

-- Running a pre-employment Clearinghouse query for each new hire
+- Running pre-employment Clearinghouse queries on each new hire

-- Running an annual Clearinghouse query on all current drivers
+- Running annual Clearinghouse queries on all current drivers

 - Keeping thorough records of all Clearinghouse queries run on all company drivers

-If you don’t yet have a C/TPA, start your research now so that you have plenty of time to find and designate your third-party administrator before the Clearinghouse goes into effect.
+If you don’t yet have a C/TPA, start your research now so you have plenty of time to find and designate your third-party administrator before this year's annual query deadline.

 If they are registered, you should click the blue “Designate” button next to their name.
 You’ll then have an opportunity to select what tasks you’d like to authorize the C/TPA to perform on your behalf.
-Options include:
+The options include:

 - Reporting violations